wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 <pre>RESULT=$(gcloud compute forwarding-rules list)</pre>

+The RESULT variable above captures the list of forwarding rules created.
-It is necessary to select the specific rule when there are several Forwarding rules being used.
+If there is a possibility that there are several, it is necessary to select the specific rule to delete.
-So the Forwarding rule must be captured when it is created.
+So ideally you would build up the whole environment each time so there is no question there is no lingering rules.

+### Automation options

-So the advice here is to run cloud scripts using automated scripts so that commands such as the above can be inserted when needed.
+The advice here is to run cloud using automated scripts so that commands such as the above can be inserted when needed.

+AWS has its CloudFormation YAML declarative specifications are "configuration as code", stored in a version control repository such as GitHub, which enables fall-back to the complete set of files at various points back in time.
+Puppet then puts instances into a specific state.

+Hashicorp's Terraform equivalent HCL (which adds comments to YAML) can work across several clouds (AWS, Azure, GCP, etc.).

+Also to enable multi-cloud capability, some companies put their public-facing load balancers in their own data centers, then route to the cloud of their choice.
+QUESTION: How much latency does that introduce?

+<a name="Monitoring"></a>

+## Monitoring granularity and fidelity

 Automated monitoring and alerts replace the need for constant human vigilence, so you can sleep better at night rather than worrying.